ElektraInitiative/libelektra/doc/DESIGN.md

 Elektra manages memory itself.
 No free must be required, which was not allocated by the programmer himself.
 This avoids that free is forgotten, makes the API more beginner-friendly.
-In addition to all that malloc and free must have the same libc version. malloc in a library linked against another libc, but freed by the application could lead to hard to find bugs.
+In addition to all that elektraMalloc and free must have the same libc version. elektraMalloc in a library linked against another libc, but freed by the application could lead to hard to find bugs.

 Some calls have a opposite call to get the structure freed again: